Cardiovascular Disease

 1. Background

-CVD is the leading cause of death worldwide and a leading public health priority in England.
-CVD causes 1 in 4 deaths, equating to one death every four minutes (Source: Public Health England).
 “Although there has not been a significant increase in inequality [of mortality rates] in recent years, in 2020 people living in the most deprived areas were still 4 times more likely to die prematurely from cardiovascular disease than people in the least deprived areas” (Source: OHID).
-OHID now measure this inequality using the slope index of inequality (SII) method.
+The Office for Health Improvement and Disparities (OHID) now measure this inequality using the slope index of inequality (SII) method.

 2. Policy Context